Mark2M/SV5-Bug/README.md

 # Svelte 5 Bug

 ## Symptoms
-- The stylesheet being imported into +layout.svelte doesn'y get import straight away when the project is built
+- The built project fails to load unless the service worker is removed